cube-js/cube/examples/web-analytics/README.md

 $ npm start
 ```

+It will start the Cube.js server on [http://localhost:3000](http://localhost:3000).
 By default, it starts in the development environment and serves Cube.js
 Playground on the root route.
-You can run it in the production mode by setting
-`NODE_ENV=production` env variable, in that case it will serve the frontend app from the root
+To start the frontend app in the development you can navigate
-route.

-In development you can run the frontend app as a seprate process by navigating
-into `dashboard-app` folder, installing dependencies and running `yarn start`.
+into `dashboard-app` folder, install dependencies, and run `yarn start`.

-You can easily build a docker image from the provided Dockerfile.
-Before doing
+It will start serving the frontend app from [http://localhost:4000](http://localhost:4000).

-this you need to build a frontend application.
+To run it in the production mode you need first to build the frontend.
 To do that navigate into
-`dashboard-app` folder, install all the dependencies via NPM or Yarn, and run
+`dashboard-app` folder, install dependencies, and run
 `yarn build`.
+Then start the Cube.js server in the production mode by setting `NODE_ENV=production` env variable.
+It will serve the frontend app on the root route in the production mode.

+For deployment, you can easily build a docker image from the provided Dockerfile.

 ### 5. Enable Authentication via Google OAuth 2 (Optional)